CQ/CE Publishing Project Director(s)

 Providing a platform for seasoned and emerging dance artists and educators to communicate and dialogue about their work, CQ is a singular record of developments over the last 45 years (see our Back Issues) and plays an active role in supporting the artists and creative forms that appear in, and reach beyond, our pages.

 We invite you to participate in the dialogue that is CQ.
 See how by clicking through our website.
 You can access samples of articles from our print journal on CQ Article Gallery.
-In 2021, we will begin our transition to become a Resource-Archive Site, with the full contents of our print issues accessible in digital form, and much more.
+In 2021, we began our transition to become a Resource&Archive Site, with the full contents of our print issues accessible in digital form, and much more.
 Please stayed tuned by joining our mailing list.

 CQ is a resource for: